 The highly original psychotherapist Irvin Yalom (b.
-1931) addresses this cost in his empathetic and considerate book Staring at the Sun: Overcoming the Dread of Death.
+1931) addresses this cost in his empathetic book Staring at the Sun: Overcoming the Dread of Death.

-Unlike many who try to intellectualize death as a way to deal with its unbearable emotions (Joan Didion and C.S.
+Unlike many who try to intellectualize death as a way to deal with its unbearable intensity (Joan Didion and C.S.
 Lewis come to mind), Yalom carries us through gently, patiently, allowing for pause and feeling.
-He discusses what he calls “awakenings,” moments of self-awareness when we realize that we are.
+He discusses what he calls “awakenings,” moments of self-awareness when we realize that we are.2

 How do you move out of the mode of everydayness into the more change-conducive mode?
 Not from simply wishing it or bearing down and gritting your teeth.
 Instead, it usually takes an urgent or irreversible experience to awaken a person and jerk him or her out of the everyday mode into the ontological ones.
 This is what I call the awakening experience.

 Once we realize that we are, we realize that we might not be.
 As Yalom explains, death is everything, and it is nothing.
 The nothingness of death, the question of where we exist when we die, will never be answered by conscious minds.

 Forging connections while alive, the deeply human connections are the only real antidote to our fear of non-existence (rather than precious things we keep around us and imbue with sentiment).

 Human connection is more than one of passing or proximity; it is being deeply present for another human being in need.

 One can offer no greater service to someone facing death (and from this point on I speak either of those suffering from a fatal illness or physically healthy individuals experiencing death terror) than to offer him or her your sheer presence.